robinbryce/features/spanclock/spanclock.md

 ---

-* On the assumption that the majority of implementations require smallish sized data structs for hires_ctr, I chose to pass by value to api's which *manipulate* counter values.
+* On the assumption that the majority of implementations require smallish sized data structs for spanc_val, I chose to 'pass by value' for api's which *manipulate* counter values.
 It avoids pointer aliasing issues and gives the compiler more latitude to re-arrange stuff.

-  However, I use ptr arguments for hires_freq as not all implementations require a frequency argument.
+* Where possible, return signature makes the api friendly to composition of operations.

 Unresolved